natecraddock/projectile/README.md

 ## Usage
 Projectile is located in the Physics tab of the sidebar
 - Click **Add Object as Emitter** to set an object as a Projectile object.
-The launch operator will be applied and an empty (emitter) will be created at the same location as the object.
+The execute operator will be applied and an empty (emitter) will be created at the same location as the object.
 - Click **Remove Object** with an active emitter to remove all instances.
 - Set the **Velocity** component for each axis.
 - **Number** is to set the number of instances.
 (Default is 1)
 - **Lifetime** is to set the lifetime of the instances.
 0 means the instances will not be destroyed.
-- Then click **Launch!**, then you can play the animation and see the results.
+- Then click **Execute**, then you can play the animation and see the results.

 ### Projectile Settings
 - Choose a **Solver Quality** to increase the physics solver quality.